-Just outside of Bridlington, this beach is a great alternative to North and South beach.
-Hidden down a long country lane – Fraisthorpe beach is the perfect secret beach that only locals tend to know about.
+Just outside of Bridlington, this beach is a great alternative to the busy North and South beaches.
+Hidden down a long country lane, Fraisthorpe beach is the perfect ‘secret’ beach that only locals tend to know about.

 2. Mappleton Beach

-This stretch of beach is 3-miles from Hornsea and is a great place to go fossil hunting.
+This stretch of beach is 3 miles from Hornsea and is a great place to go fossil hunting.
 It’s one of those beaches that you stumble on by chance – and then can’t find again.

 3. Cayton Bay

-The super-secret surf spot only locals know about is a great place for a picturesque walk – found in Scarborough.
-It has some lovely views an is great to see people surfing, but be wary of the steep climb get there and when you get back off the beach.
+The super-secret surf spot only locals know about is a great place for a picturesque walk – close by to the popular tourist resort, Scarborough.
+It has some lovely views and is great to see people surfing, but be wary of the steep climb to get there and when you get back off the beach.

 4. Hunmanby Gap

-It’s another steep walk down to the beach but once you are down there is a huge stretch of white sand to walk along.
+It’s another steep walk down to the beach but once you are down there is a huge stretch of golden-white sand to walk along.
 There is a great Hunmanby Gap Cafe where you can enjoy a brew as well as some fantastic views when you’re finished exploring.

 5. Hayburn Wyke

 This is a predominately rocky beach – which makes it great for searching for fossils.
-When you are finished you can stop off at the Hayburn Wyke for a lovely lunch.
+When you are finished you can stop off at the Hayburn Wyke pub for a lovely lunch.

 6. Danes Dyke